-The TMC2300 scores with power density, integrated power MOSFETs, smooth and quiet operation, and a congenial simplicity.
+The TMC2300 scores with power density, integrated power stage with x3 charge pump, smooth and quiet operation, dynamic motor current adaptation, and a congenial simplicity.
 The TMC2300 covers a wide spectrum of applications from battery systems to embedded applications with up to 1.2A motor current per coil.
 TRINAMICs unique chopper mode StealthChop2 optimizes drive performance.
 StealthChop reduces motor noise to the point of silence at low velocities.
 Standby current reduction, as well as CoolStep keeps costs for battery consumption and cooling down.
 Extensive support enables rapid design cycles and fast time-to-market with highly competitive products.